gitlabhq/gitlabhq/doc/development/ee_features.md

 we should make sure that we no longer edit CE files in place in order to implement EE features.

-Instead, all EE codes should be put inside the `ee/` top-level directory.
-The rest of codes should be as close as to the CE files.
+Instead, all EE code should be put inside the `ee/` top-level directory.
+The rest of the code should be as close to the CE files as possible.

 [single code base]: https://gitlab.com/gitlab-org/gitlab-ee/issues/2952#note_41016454